Java client for QuestDB

 // flat contains all elements in row-major order

-Alternatively, you can extract individual elements in SQL (e.g., SELECT bids[1][1] FROM market_data) and read them as scalar doubles.
+Alternatively, extract individual elements in SQL (e.g., SELECT bids[1][1] FROM market_data) and read them as scalar doubles.

 DDL and DML statements

-Non-SELECT statements (CREATE TABLE, INSERT, UPDATE, ALTER, DROP, TRUNCATE) are executed through the same execute() method.
-The server responds with EXEC_DONE instead of result batches:
+Non-SELECT statements (CREATE TABLE, INSERT, UPDATE, ALTER, DROP, TRUNCATE) go through the same submit() / executeSql(...) path.
+The server replies with EXEC_DONE instead of result batches; override the onExecDone(opType, rowsAffected) callback:

 "CREATE TABLE trades ("

-+ "ts TIMESTAMP, sym SYMBOL, price DOUBLE, qty LONG"
++ "ts TIMESTAMP, symbol SYMBOL, side SYMBOL, price DOUBLE, amount DOUBLE"

 + ") TIMESTAMP(ts) PARTITION BY DAY WAL",